Skip to content

 Is 80% reduction realistic?

-Does behavior change last?
+Does the behaviour change last?

-Should I do no-spend year?
+Do no-spend year?

 Extreme version attempted by some.
 Usually unsustainable due to essential spending requirements (car repair, medical, birthday gifts).
 Modified year-long approaches (no impulse, no retail except necessities) more feasible than strict no-spend full year.
 Calculator works for any duration; realistic commitment more important than ambitious duration.